 Diospyros virginiana, Wild Persimmon of the Southeast

 I grew up with the wild Diospyros virginiana, the native Persimmon of the Southeast.
 In the Southeast, Persimmon can sometimes be confused with Black Gum, Nyssa sylvatica (Nyssaceae, Tupelo family) because of their similar entire leaf margins, leaf size and similar leaf vein structure, at least at first sight without further investigation.
 The wild Persimmon of the Southeast has smaller fruits than the Asian cultivated varieties and generally needs a few good hard frosts to render the plump orange fruits palatable enough to eat.
 Sometimes they make fruits that are ready a little earlier, and if you search the ground around the tree you can find them.
 They almost have to look rotten to be edible, or be 'bletted,' overripe even if a frost comes late in the season and hasn't hit them yet.
 The skins of most Persimmons but particularly this wild species are extremely astringent, but as fall moves into the winter, the astringency lessens.
 I just ate a handful of wild Persimmons right off the tree on my dad's farm in Virginia a few days ago in late December.
 While there was still a tiny tad of astringency in the skins, I still ate the whole thing pulling off the woody calyx and spitting out the seeds (I could save them for handmade buttons).
 The fruits start off the season a light green color and then turn a sherbert orange color over the summer.
-Then deepening their shade of orange into the fall.
+Then, they deepen their shade of orange into the fall.
 Once they have been hit with a frost or fully ripen, they get black splotches and the fruit is no longer round and plump.

 In western North Carolina at Dancing Springs Farm where I used to live and work, we had several D. virginiana wild Persimmon trees on top of the hill sitting above the farm.
-Throughout the summer the farm dwellers and a few neighbors would tend to the area around the trees and make sure there was space to be able to go gather once the season for eating them arrived.
+Throughout the summer the farm dwellers and a few neighbors would tend to the area around the trees (getting rid of poison ivy) and make sure there was space to be able to go gather once the season for eating them arrived.
 Since there are generally no giant-fruited 'Fuyu's or 'Hachiya's planted in the area, these tiny fruits are a sought after gem for making pies, puddings and cookies.
 I see a lot more of Persimmon trees in the Piedmont region where I am from, mostly at the edges of fields or by ponds.
 But, wild Persimmon tends to have a wide range of habitats.

 D. virginiana spreads by seed and root suckers.
 At my dad's farm, when the hay hasn't been cut yet in the Spring, you can see Persimmon sprouts dotting the field around the mother tree at the edge of the forest.
 Once the hay is cut, the saplings are cut too.
 They sprout back up every year, and if left to grow would eventually turn into full grown trees.
 Since they grow super slow, they are usually small trees.
 The wood is extremely hard and closed-grained because of its slow growth.